-Figure 1: Snapshot of the requirements in Jira 7 Figure 2: Functional view of the iFLEX Framework.
-Figure 3: Overview of the iFLEX Framework.
-10 Figure 4: Technology stack of A&M's Interface module for the residential iFA 11 Figure 5: Context view of the A&M Interface Module 12 Figure 6: Mobile app for residential end users - "Energy" screen 14 Figure 7: Building Community UI - The Front Page: Building Electricity and District Heating 14 Figure 8: UML class diagram for the Automated Flexibility Manager 16 Figure 9: Conceptual representation of the interdependencies among the Digital Twin, measured parame ters (green), non-measured parameters (blue) and the residents of the building community 18 Figure 10: Household modelling, models in grey, measured parameters in green, constrains in orange, no onmeasured parameters in blue.
-Full arrows represent phase one focus 19 Figure 11: Weather forecast interface module integrated into the Resource abstraction interface component - ' 20
+Figure 1: Snapshot of the requirements in Jira.
+7 Figure 2: Functional view of the iFLEX Framework 8 Figure 3: Overview of the iFLEX Framework. .10 Figure 4: Technology stack of A&M's Interface module for the residential iFA .11 Figure 5: Context view of the A&M Interface Module .12 Figure 6: Mobile app for residential end users in Slovenia - "Dashboard" screen .14 Figure 7: Building Community UI in Finland - The Front Page: Building Electricity and District Heating Figure 8: UML class diagram for the Automated Flexibility Manager.
+Figure 9: Conceptual representation of the interdependencies among the Digital Twin (measured parameter ers (green), non-measured parameters (blue)) and the residents of the building community .18 Figure 10: Household modelling (models in grey, measured parameters in green, constraints in orange, no measured parameters in blue).
+Full arrows represent phase one focus .19 Figure 11: Weather forecast interface module integrated into the Resource abstraction interface component .20 Figure 12: Updated iFLEX integration timeplan .22